 It is obvious to find problems while you are working with anything technical.
-However, in this article today, we are going to discuss the error saying, “Windows was unable to complete the format.”
+However, in this article today, we will discuss the error saying, “Windows was unable to complete the format.”
 You might have often come through this while trying to format your Storage Disks, SD Card, or any other external drive.

-How You Can Fix “Windows was unable to complete the format” Error:-
+List of Best Methods to Fix “Windows was unable to complete the format” Error

 1. Using Disk Management

-Among the best effortless solutions, seeking for the Disk Management can be a relatively easier option.
-The Disk Management program basically helps you to manage the different drives on your system.
+Among the best effortless solutions, seeking Disk Management can be a relatively easier option.
+The Disk Management program helps you to manage the different drives on your system.

-- Open the Disk Management Program from the Windows Menu.
+- First, open the Disk Management Program from the Windows Menu.

-- Select the specific drive where you came up with the error message.
+- Next, select the specific drive where you came up with the error message.
 Next, right-click on it and click on format.

-Hopefully, these easy steps should work out and help resolve your problem.
+Hopefully, these easy steps will work out and help resolve your problem.

 2. EaseUS Partition Master